 Common Reasons for Payment Delays

 Delayed payments often stem from a variety of customer-related issues, such as confusion over invoice details, dissatisfaction with the provided service, or temporary financial constraints.
 Identifying the root cause is the first step toward addressing and preventing future delays.
+Unpaid invoices can be a result of these issues, and it is crucial to address them promptly to maintain healthy cash flow.

 The Impact of Late Payments on Businesses